Kizza Besigye: Political life

 In August 2001, Besigye fled the country, citing persecution by the state.
 He said he was afraid for his life.
 He lived in South Africa for four years, during which time he continued to criticise Museveni's government.
 Besigye returned to Uganda on 26 October 2005, just in time to register as a voter in the 2006 elections.
 He was greeted by thousands and hit the campaign trail almost immediately, addressing throngs of supporters across the country.
 In November 2005, William Lacy Swing, the United Nations special envoy to the Great Lakes region, confirmed the existence of the PRA, naming it as one of the foreign, armed groups operating in the eastern DRC.

 Besigye's campaign came to an abrupt halt on 14 November when he was arrested on charges of treason and rape.
 The treason charges pertained to his alleged links to the PRA and the 20-year-old northern Ugandan Lord's Resistance Army rebellion.
 The rape charge related to a 1997 accusation by the daughter of a deceased friend.
 His arrest sparked riots in Kampala and around the country.
-Museveni was accused of trumping up charges against his main rival in an attempt to discredit Besigye or even prevent him from standing in the election.
+Museveni was accused of trumping up charges against Besigye in an attempt to discredit him or prevent him from standing in the election.
 Both the local and international community came down heavily against Museveni's administration, urging it to release Besigye on bail.
-The government reacted by banning all public rallies, demonstrations, assemblies or seminars related to the trial of Besigye.
+The government reacted by banning all public rallies, demonstrations, assemblies or seminars related to Besigye's trial.
 It further barred the media from discussing the trial, threatening media houses with the revocation of their licences should they refuse to heed the ban.

 On 25 November, Uganda's high court granted Besigye bail, but he was immediately sent back to jail on military charges of terrorism and the illegal possession of weapons.
-Besigye denied the charges against him and has argued that as a retiree from the armed forces, he should no longer be subject to an army court-martial.
+Besigye denied the charges and has argued that as a retiree from the armed forces, he should no longer be subject to an army court-martial.
 He was freed on bail by the high court on 6 January.
 Although the charges against him stand, Besigye continues to pursue his ambition to become the next president of Uganda.

 February 2006 elections

 The general elections of 2006 saw FDC as the main opposition party and Besigye as the main challenger against Museveni for the presidency.
 He stood with Miria Kalule Obote, the first female presidential candidate for the Uganda People's Congress (UPC), Abed Bwanika, who stood as an independent, John Ssebana Kizito for Democratic Party (DP).
-Museveni was elected for another five-year tenure, having won 59% of the vote against Besigye's 37%.
+Museveni was elected to another five-year term, having won 59% of the vote to Besigye's 37%.
 Besigye, who alleged fraud, rejected the result.
-The Supreme Court of Uganda later ruled that the election was marred by intimidation, violence, voter disenfranchisement, and other irregularities.
-However, the Court voted 4–3 to uphold the results of the election.
+The Supreme Court of Uganda later ruled that the election was marred by intimidation, violence, voter disenfranchisement, and other irregularities, but voted 4–3 to uphold the results of the election.